SimplyAddons/LustWatch/README.md

 # Lust Watch

 Lust Watch is a World of Warcraft addon that tracks and announces when players or pets use abilities like Bloodlust or Heroism in group or raid settings.
+Designed with performance and simplicity in mind, Lust Watch prioritizes its core functionality for reliable group announcements.

 ## Features